Parasrah/nuera-insurance/README.md

 ## React Hooks

 Due to the simplicity of the application, I felt something like `redux` would be overkill, so I opted to learn one of the newer `React` API's; hooks.
-All the state management occurs in `@hooks/table.js`, where I make use of the `useState` hook to create a `useTable` hook.
+Most of the state management occurs in `@hooks/table.js`, where I make use of the `useState` hook to create a `useTable` hook.

 # Setup